Bruno-SSC/Dessert-Shop/commit_log.md

     working on the key_navigation service to make all the app usable only with keyboard. com20
-    fixed the ng0100 problem by calculating the tabindexes of the product list before hand instead of during the template rendering + minor changes and progress overal on the keynavigation.
+    fixed the ng0100 problem by calculating the tabindexes of the product list before hand instead of during the template rendering + minor changes and progress overal on the keynavigation. com21
+    moving between products with tab and shift, adding, increase, decrease desserts to the cart and confirm order using the keyboard is now fully possible.